OpenRoberta/openroberta-lab/Docker/_README.md

 ## Web server software

 We need a running web server to distribute requests to the different openroberta lab servers.
 This is done with web server software.
-Apache and nginx are the most popular ones at the moment.
+Apache and nginx are most popular.
 Inside the server docker container the port 1999 is used.
 When a server container is started, this port is mapped to a accessible port on the host machine (this maybe 1999 again, or 1998, ... or any other port.
 For instance, on the prod server

 * `container:1999` is mapped to
 * `host:8080` and